In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 Fragments

 Only one top-level element can be returned by a component.
-To return multiple elements without a container of some sort, wrap them in React.Fragment:
+To return multiple elements without a container, wrap them in React.Fragment:

 return (